 Necessary boiler upgrade projects were completed as part of the MSBA's accelerated repair program.
-Schools receiving upgrades in FY21 include Sci Tech, and Milton Bradley, Frederick Harris and Forest Park middle schools.
+Schools receiving upgrades in FY22 include Indian Orchard and Sci-Tech.
+Necessary windows and door upgrades were also completed as part of MSBA's accelerated repair program for Talmadge Elementary.